hashicorp/terraform-provider-google/website/docs/r/healthcare_dicom_store.html.markdown

   was published.
 Notifications are only sent if the topic is non-empty.
 Topic names must be scoped to a project. service-PROJECT_NUMBER@gcp-sa-healthcare.iam.gserviceaccount.com must have publisher permissions on the given Cloud Pub/Sub topic.
 Not having adequate permissions will cause the calls that send notifications to fail.

+The `stream_configs` block supports:

+* `bigquery_destination` -
+  (Required)
+  BigQueryDestination to include a fully qualified BigQuery table URI where DICOM instance metadata will be streamed.
+  Structure is documented below.

+The `bigquery_destination` block supports:

+* `table_uri` -
+  (Required)
+  a fully qualified BigQuery table URI where DICOM instance metadata will be streamed.

 ## Attributes Reference